redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/setup/README.md

 1b.
 Additionally, create a `.repo` file in the `../../../repos` folder for `rhel8-Appstream-Latest.repo` if using a Dockerfile which installs CUDA toolkit

-2. Expose the OpenShift image registry

-3. Log into the OpenShift `podman`/`docker` registry
+2. Log into the redhat.io registry using your credentials.
+See https://access.redhat.com/RegistryAuthentication for more info.

-4. Use the `podman` or `docker` CLI to build the custom image, making sure to tag the image with the OpenShift image registry route
+3. Use the `podman` or `docker` CLI to build the custom image, making sure to tag the image with the OpenShift image registry route

+4. Expose the OpenShift image registry

+5. Log into the OpenShift `podman`/`docker` registry

-5. Push the image to the OpenShift registry
+6. Push the image to the OpenShift registry

-6. Setup registry secret so that the custom image can be pulled into an OpenShift build
+7. Setup registry secret so that the custom image can be pulled into an OpenShift build

 The image must be built on your own machine, and the next subsections describe the above steps in greater detail.